desin0902/Pygame-Game-Engine-and-Game/README.md

 # Pygame-Project
 A game engine and game built in pygame, aimed at practicing classes, objects, and splitting a project across multiple files for added modularity and simplified expansion.
+Drafted end-to-end and making the best possible use of superclasses and subclasses, global variables and modification through settings sliders, frontend UI elements.
+Forgive the art, I cobbled something workable together as a proof of concept.

 Contents:

 assets: A folder containing all non-code assets the game uses.
   img: An images folder containing all the sprites in the game, as well as backgrounds and transition screens.

+  levels: The folder containing all of the tilemaps of the game, stored as .txt files.
+Easy to edit if you wish.
+B is for "block", G is for "gold block" (same function), P is       "player", E is "enemy", and F is "flag".

   sounds: A folder containing all of the sound effects and music for the game.
 All if it creative commons from freesound.org.

-  tilemap.txt: The first map of the game, separated into a .txt file for easy management and expansion.

   Cantarell.ttf: The font used for the games restart button.